Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Neural Latent Space Model

-The interaction model that we consider is in the same spirit as the Multiplicative Attribute Graph (MAG) model \citep{KimLeskovec:2012:MultiplicativeAttributeGraphModelOfRealWorldNetworks}.
-Some other dynamic network models \citep{KimEtAl:2013:NonparametricMultiGroupMembershipModelForDynamicNetworks} use the MAG model directly to represent each static network snapshot, however, in our case we have a few differences: our node attributes are not restricted to being binary and; we have a differentiable expectation operation as given in \eqref{eq:tilde_theta_j_definition_static} instead of the non-differentiable ``selection'' operation given in \citep{KimLeskovec:2012:MultiplicativeAttributeGraphModelOfRealWorldNetworks}.
-These differences crucially allow us to use a neural network based variational inference procedure.
+The interaction model we consider is in the same spirit as the Multiplicative Attribute Graph (MAG) model \cite{KimLeskovec:2012:MultiplicativeAttributeGraphModelOfRealWorldNetworks}.
+Some other dynamic network models \cite{KimEtAl:2013:NonparametricMultiGroupMembershipModelForDynamicNetworks} use the MAG model directly to represent each static network snapshot, however, in our case, we have a few differences: our node attributes are not restricted to being binary and we have a differentiable expectation operation as given in \eqref{eq:tilde_theta_j_definition_static} instead of the non-differentiable ``selection'' operation given in \cite{KimLeskovec:2012:MultiplicativeAttributeGraphModelOfRealWorldNetworks}.
+These differences are crucial for one to use a neural network-based variational inference procedure.